If you loved creamsicles, you’ll love these orange creamsicle truffles!

 5. Cover the bowl with a clingfilm and refrigerate for 1-2 hours till it’s firm enough to roll balls.

 6. Lightly dust your hands with some icing sugar.
 Take some icing sugar in a small bowl for rolling.
 Scoop out a small spoonful of mixture and roll them into smooth balls.
 Roll them in icing sugar.

-7. Store the truffles in an airtight container and freeze them for 20-25 minutes if you want to eat them straight away, else they can be stored for a week in the fridge.
+7. Store these Orange Creamsicle Truffles in an airtight container and freeze them for 20-25 minutes if you want to eat them straight away, else they can be stored for a week in the fridge.